Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/week_3_day_3_plan.md

 ## 3:30–4:00: Coffee break

-## 4:00–5:30: TAG and Alexandria: models and visualizations
+## 4:00–5:30: Lightning talks 2

 Time | Topic | Type
 ---- | ---- | ----
-10 min | TAG as model |
-20 min | Hands on TAG as model |
-10 min | Alexandria as model and visualization |
-30 min | Hands on Alexandria as model and visualization | 20 min | Review |
+45 min | Project slam 2, max 10 minutes per project, no discussion, switch on signal | 25 min | Around the table reflections |
+20 min | Review |

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
 Please complete [Week 3, Day 3 feedback](week_3_day_3_feedback.md) (just copy and paste it into a plain-text document) and email your response to Kaylen at [kaylensanders@pitt.edu](mailto:kaylensanders@pitt.edu) with the subject heading “Week 3, Day 3 feedback”.